nosqlbench/nosqlbench-docs/docs/services/docs/markdown/binding_functions/funcref_datetime.md

 Takes an input as a reference point in epoch time, and converts it to a DateRange, with the bounds set to the lower and upper timestamps which align to the specified precision.
 You can use any of these precisions to control the bounds around the provided timestamp: millisecond, second, minute, hour, day, month, or year.

-- long -> DateRangeDuring(java.lang.String: precision) -> com.datastax.driver.dse.search.DateRange
+- long -> DateRangeDuring(String: precision) -> com.datastax.driver.dse.search.DateRange
   - *example:* `DateRangeDuring('millisecond')}`
   - *Convert the incoming millisecond to an equivalent DateRange*
   - *example:* `DateRangeDuring('minute')}`